Deadline: Thursday, December 1, 2022

 In addition to the information listed above, international applicants must submit TOEFL scores to institution code 4840.
 Exemptions to this requirement are available.
 Details: minimum scores and exemptions.

 Due to funding restrictions, we’re limited in our ability to accept international students, thus admissions is extremely competitive.

 All students admitted to the Biological and Medical Informatics Graduate Program, and its pathway in Bioinformatics, are supported by funding that covers tuition and fees, as well as a stipend for living expenses.

-UCSF commits this support for the entire period of a graduate student's PhD training, as long as he or she remains in good standing.
+UCSF commits this support for the entire period of a graduate student's PhD training, as long as they remain in good standing.
 Typically it takes five to six years to earn a PhD degree.

 Of particular importance to students is the annual stipend they receive for living expenses, which is part of this total.